GitGuardian/src-fingerprint/README.md

 ### GitHub

 1. Click on your profile picture at the top right of the screen.
-A dropdown menu will appear and you will be able to access your personal settings by clicking on _Settings_
+A dropdown menu will appear and you will be able to access your personal settings by clicking on _Settings_.
-2. On your profile, go to Developer Settings
+2. On your profile, go to Developer Settings.
-3. Select Personal Access Tokens
+3. Select Personal Access Tokens.
-4. Click on `Generate a new token`
+4. Click on `Generate a new token`.
 5. Click the `repo` box.
-This is the only scope we need
+This is the only scope we need.
 6. Click on `Generate token`.
-The token will only be available at this time so make sure you keep it in a safe place
+The token will only be available at this time so make sure you keep it in a safe place.

 ### GitLab

 1. Click on your profile picture at the top right of the screen.
-A dropdown menu will appear and you will be able to access your personal settings by clicking on _Preferences_
+A dropdown menu will appear and you will be able to access your personal settings by clicking on _Preferences_.
-2. In the left sidebar, click on `Access Tokens`
+2. In the left sidebar, click on `Access Tokens`.
-3. Click the `read repository` box.
+3. Click the `read_api` box.
 This is the only scope we need.
-You can set an end-date for the token validity if you want more security
+You can set an end-date for the token validity if you want more security.
 4. Click on `Create personal token`.
-The token will only be available at this time so make sure you keep it in a safe place
+The token will only be available at this time so make sure you keep it in a safe place.

 ## Collect my code fingerprints